The best and worst ads that celebrated the Apollo 11 Moon landing

 Class, sass, and crass

-The department store Alexander’s used the photo of the Earth rising over the Moon, the dark of space in the background, with nothing but the line, “We came in peace for all mankind”—the line from the commemorative plaque the astronauts left on the Moon.
+The department store Alexander’s used the photo of the Earth rising over the Moon, the dark of space in the background, with nothing but the line, “We came in peace for all mankind”—the words on the commemorative plaque the astronauts left on the Moon.

 Hilton, the hotel company, ran a full-page ad that congratulated the astronauts, then pivoted into a discussion of Hilton’s financial performance so detailed that the advertisement includes three charts—revenue, earnings, and dividends.

-Meanwhile, a local New York City store called B&B/Lorry’s pulled off a great advertising line: “Welcome back from the greatest roundtrip in history.”
+Meanwhile, a local New York City store called B&B/Lorry’s took a small ad that had one of the single best lines: “Welcome back from the greatest roundtrip in history.”

 Reaching, but with spirited effort

-There was determination, even if it was obscure.
+Some companies were determined to be in the conversation, even if they had to work hard to do it.
 “Today the Moon,” says one ad.
 “Next week Mars.
 July 31, to be exact.
 That’s when Mariner VI, launched last February, will fly by Mars . . .”

 The ad is from Allen Tool Corporation in Syracuse, New York, and it goes on to explain that Mariner VI, an unmanned exploratory probe that had nothing in particular to do with Apollo, was launched on an Atlas-Centaur rocket.
 Atlas-Centaur used Pratt & Whitney rocket engines, and inside those rocket engines were fuel injectors.
 Those fuel injectors?
 Engineered and manufactured by none other than Allen Tool.

-Allen Tool may have had a tenuous connection to Apollo, but consider the state of North Carolina, which took out a nearly full-page ad with a picture of Wilbur and Orville Wright’s first flight.
+Allen Tool was reaching for Mars.
+The state of North Carolina reached for history.
+North Carolina took out a nearly full-page ad with a photograph of Wilbur and Orville Wright’s first flight.
 The full text read: “The space race began in North Carolina.
 It’s a good location for any venture.”
 In tiny type at the very bottom, it urged business people interested in relocating to North Carolina to write directly to Gov. Robert W. Scott.

 The rah-rah team players